Testing leptogenesis and dark matter production during reheating with primordial gravitational waves: The set-up

 In Tab.~\ref{tab:T} we have listed the scale-factor dependence of the bath temperature during reheating for different choices of $n$, corresponding to bosonic and fermionic reheating.
 For $n=2$, the bath evolves identically in either reheating scenarios.
 For $n>4$, in case of fermionic reheating, the temperature falls approximately inverse to the scale factor, i.e., $T\propto a^{-1}$, which is the characteristic of radiation dominated background.

 In the left panels of Fig.~\ref{fig:rho-T1-b} and \ref{fig:rho-T1-f}, we show the evolution of different components, namely, inflaton energy density, radiation energy density, and RHN energy density as a function of the scale factor, for bosonic and fermionic reheating scenarios, respectively.
-We note the reheating in all cases (irrespective of $n$) is given by the epoch when the radiation energy density overcomes the inflaton energy density as the RHN energy density remains always sub-dominant.
-The onset of radiation domination is therefore set by the approximate equality between inflaton decay rate and the Hubble rate $\Gp(\arh)\simeq H(\arh)$.
-Clearly, one can trade the inflaton couplings for $\Trh$, and it is easy to understand that a larger coupling shall result in higher $\Trh$.
 From the right panel of either figure, one can see that the scaling of the bath temperature $T(a)$ matches exactly with those obtained analytically in Tab.~\ref{tab:T}.
 As the inflaton decay width for fermionic reheating $\propto m_\phi(a)$, while for bosonic final states it is $\propto 1/m_\phi(a)$, the reheating process becomes more efficient over time for the bosonic final states than for the fermionic final states for $n>2$, since the inflaton mass $m_\phi(a)$ is a decreasing function of time for $n>2$.

+For both bosonic and fermionic reheating, we note, $\yNN>0$ results in an increase of $\rho_N$, simply because it adds an additional channel to RHN production.
+By comparing the inflaton decay widths into SM and into RHN final states, it is possible to obtain a lower bound on inflaton-RHN coupling as,